Homepage | Current Exhibit | Archives | Bodega Bay Heritage Gallery Monthly

 Their first book was entitled Dancing Cloud, 1937.
 Now Conrad's seemingly wasted wandering years through the west kicked in.
 He avidly drew his recollections of Indians, hogans, sheep, burrows, and scenes of the Navajo land.
 Mary wrote the text first, and then Conrad added art which was integrated with Mary's narrative.
 The book was quite popular and received high critical praise.
 Over the next quarter century, Conrad and Mary would write thirteen more books.
 In 1943, Dash and Dart received a nomination for the Caldecott Medal for illustration.
 In 1947, 1952, and

-1954, Mary's narrative was nominated for the Newberry Medal for The Big Tree, The Apple and the Arrow, and Magic Maize.
+1954, Mary's narrative was nominated for the Newbery Medal for The Big Tree, The Apple and the Arrow, and Magic Maize.

 Dash and Dart (1943) told the story of twin fawns exploring their forest home.
 The artwork was done in sepia, very soft drawings of wildlife, butterflies, squirrels, and deer.
 The rhythmic prose tells the tale of Dash and Dart, brother and sister fawns.
 They are drawn as real deer, no suggestion of human attributes or dialogue.
 With respect and childlike innocence and sensitivity, it spoke to children as they too explored the wondrous world around them.